 Our meeting times vary each semester; please contact the University Counseling Center for the schedule of meetings and events.
 Our newly decorated space is above the Eckelkamp Center for Campus Ministry in room 227, near the Office of Student Responsibility and Community Standards and the University Counseling Center.

 The SOBER@SLU space is where we hold meetings, but participants can also hang out on their own time to study, play video games, watch Netflix, or just relax in a quiet and substance-free environment.

 The CRC hosts a variety of events, such as bowling outings, movie nights, 12-step meetings with pizza and community service projects.
-These drug/alcohol free events are hosted both on the Saint Louis University campus and in locations around the St. Louis area, sometimes in conjunction with other local universities.
+These drug- and alcohol-free events are hosted both on the Saint Louis University campus and in locations around the St. Louis area, sometimes in conjunction with other local universities.
 All of our programming is designed to provide:

 - Fellowship: A safe place to meet like-minded people, hang out, study or just relax.